ihmeuw/vivarium_research/docs/source/models/risk.rst

 What is a risk factor?
 ++++++++++++++++++++++
 A risk factor is any attribute, characteristic or exposure of an individual that increases the likelihood of developing a disease or injury.
-Some examples of the more important risk factors are underweight, unsafe sex, high blood pressure, tobacco and alcohol consumption, sanitation and hygiene, and unsafe water.
-[WHO]_ In GBD, a risk factor refers to any exposure that leads to a loss of health in the population; it can be anywhere on the causal chain as long as there is evidence to show that the risk factor is causally linked to an outcome disease or injury.
+In GBD, a risk factor refers to a exposure that leads to a loss of health in the population;
+it can be anywhere on the causal chain as long as there is evidence to show that the risk factor is causally linked to an outcome disease or injury.

 What do we measure?
 +++++++++++++++++++
-- Proportion of disease and injury burden attributable to specific risk factors
+- Proportion of disease and injury burden attributable to specific risk factors (population attributable fraction)
    - e.g. burden of diarrheal due to unsafe water
    - e.g. burden of lung cancer due to smoking
-- Comparative importance of the underlying risk factors which cause disease and injuries
+- Comparative importance of the underlying risk factors which cause disease and injuries (summary exposure value)
    - e.g. burden of smoking compared with unsafe water

 How do we measure?
 ++++++++++++++++++
 Input:
- - Risk factor exposure (current distribution and counterfactual distribution)
+ - Risk factor exposure (e.g. prevalence for dichotmous risks; mean, standard deviation, ensemble weights for continuous risks with an ensemble distribution)
- - Risk factor-disease relationship (risk accumulation and risk reversal)
+ - Risk factor-disease relationship (relative risk of disease outcome at each level of risk factor exposure)
  - Disease burden
 Output:
  - Attributabe burden by age, sex, year and location